Sparsh50gird/Customer-360-and-Order-Performance-Analytics-SQL-PowerBI/README.md

 # Customer-360-and-Order-Performance-Analytics-SQL
-End-to-end SQL analysis on customer and order data covering revenue, growth, acquisition channels, delivery performance, and Customer 360 creation.
+This project performs end-to-end SQL analysis on customer and order data to derive actionable business insights related to revenue, customer behavior, acquisition channels, delivery performance, and growth trends.
+The analysis is structured as business questions and is implemented using advanced SQL concepts such as CTEs, window functions and aggregations etc.